jamesrcole91/seven-obelisks/content/library/_index.md

 publishdate: 2017-1-24
 ---

 Please enjoy this selection of articles, essays, books, and more.
-Links will direct you outside of this site - please be mindful.
+Links will direct you outside of this site.

 #### Books
 <hr class="line2">